 We must realise that if the West acts too much like China when it comes to the coordination of corporation and state, we risk becoming more like China in other ways as well — and much of the public already clearly recognises this trend as a real threat to their liberty and way of life.
 After all, we already have a word to describe when the fusion of corporation and state is taken to its ultimate, logical conclusion — and that word is “fascism”.

 Yet, even so, this doesn’t mean that public-private partnerships are always bad and can never be used wisely.
-Some level of state-corporate cooperation on critical issues like industrial policy is both inevitable and potentially very beneficial — but how can this be done rightly?
+Some level of state-corporate cooperation on critical issues like industrial policy is probably both inevitable and potentially very beneficial — but how can this be done rightly?

 Those seeking to wield benign and genuine corporate statecraft ought, above all, to adopt as their guiding principle the idea that public-private partnerships must always put the interests of the nation first.
 To push multinational corporations into subsuming their multinational interests in favour of the sovereign nation’s interests may be democratically legitimate, and even find much welcome among the public.
 To use state power to advance the multinational interests of corporate stakeholders over those of the very nation which the state supposedly exists to serve can in contrast never be legitimate.
 Sticking to this principle alone would help prevent a good deal of the damage currently being done by the wayward use of public-private partnership.